connordelacruz/vim_runtime/README.md

 For organizational purposes, the plugins in `bundle/` are placed in `colors/`, `plugins/`, and `syntax/` so the root of `bundle/` doesn't get cluttered and it's a little clearer at a glance what each plugin does.

-Additional plugins can be included in the `local/` directory that aren't tracked by git.Like `bundle/`, they can be placed in subdirectories `colors/`, `plugins/`, and `syntax/`, but will still be included if you place them at the root of `local/`.
+Additional plugins can be included in the `local/` directory that aren't tracked by git.
+Like `bundle/`, they can be placed in subdirectories `colors/`, `plugins/`, and `syntax/`, but will still be included if you place them at the root of `local/`.

 *Note:* At runtime, pathogen infects `bundle/`, `local/`, and their `colors/`, `plugins/`, and `syntax/` subdirectories.
 This may add to its overhead.
 I personally haven't encountered any noticeable impact on performance, but felt it worth mentioning.
 I'm open to suggestions on a more efficient way of organizing things.